In Spanish (En Español)

 Although little conclusive research is available on HIV and menstruation (periods), many HIV+ women report abnormal menstrual periods.
 Some have excessive bleeding while others stop menstruating altogether.

 Human papillomavirus (HPV) is an STD that causes 99 percent of cervical cancer and can also cause genital warts.
 HIV+ women are more likely to be infected with HPV than HIV-negative women.
-HIV+ women, especially women with advanced HIV disease, are also more likely to develop dysplasia (abnormal cervical cells) as a result of HPV.
+HIV+ women are also less likely to clear, or get rid of HPV, than HIV-negative women.
+HIV+ women, especially women with advanced HIV disease, are more likely to develop dysplasia (abnormal cervical cells) as a result of HPV.

-It is very important for HIV+ women to have regular Pap smears.
+It is important to find HPV early and get treatment to prevent health problems.
+Regular Pap tests are a good way to check for HPV.
 A Pap smear is a screening test your health care provider does to check for changes in the cervix.
 An abnormal Pap smear can indicate inflammation, infection, dysplasia, or cancer.

-The Centers for Disease Control and Prevention (CDC) recommends that:
+The US Centers for Disease Control and Prevention (CDC) recommends that: